 I also blog on a regular basis, sharing my own challenges, the latest nutrition news, and what my family’s eating for dinner.
-Don’t miss my new Healthy Mindset Podcast, where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.
+Don’t miss my new Healthy Family Podcast, where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.

 There’s more to keeping your family healthy than meets the eye.
 If you stick around, I’ll show you.

 I’m a registered dietitian with a master’s degree in nutrition.
 I’ve worked my share of jobs: clinical dietitian, outpatient counselor, nutrition educator, and corporate dietitian.
 Midway through these jobs, I discovered my love for writing and secretly hoped to be a writer someday.
 In 2009, this dream was born and I now it’s what I do professionally.

 I’ve written for Cookinglight.com, The New York Times, Huffington Post, WebMD, MindBodyGreen, She Knows and have appeared on Good Morning America.
 Through it all, I’m committed to writing for myself through my blog and books.
 I’m not an indie author on accident, it’s because I’m fiercely independent.